Skip to main content

 # Add as many languages as needed

-You can also experiment with non-standard languages and cyphers like pig-latin, ubbi-dubbi, reverse-speech, pirate, or klingon with mixed results.
+You can also experiment with non-standard languages and cyphers like pig-latin, ubbi-dubbi, reverse-speech, pirate, or klingon with varying results.

 Background